GO NATURAL TRAVEL INFORMATION: COVID-19 UPDATE UPDATED March 30, 2021

 Go Natural Jamaica is open and officially approved to operate with new safety measurements in place from 17 June 2020.

 Our retreats are on and going and all seems to be almost the same, here in Go Natural, we always feel connected with Mother Nature.

 QUESTIONS & ANSWERS & MYTH BUSTERS

 Q- Is Jamaica open, is Go Natural open and operating?

 A- Yes!
-Jamaica is open from 15 June and Go Natural from 17 June :)
+Jamaica is open & Go Natural Jamaica is operating as usualy :)

 Q- Did you have any Covid case on the property or in the area?

 A- No!
 Up to this date, we have no Covid case on the property and taking security measures, in the Long Bay, there are no cases and parish Portland has very few cases.
-Jamaica have 745 cases, with 10 fatals only.
+Jamaica has very few cases.

 A- You can visit Jamaica for any lenght, no minimum or maximum as per Covid, so No, you dont have to stay for 14+ days, We just had a couple who stay for 5 days retreat and all was very smooth, in the video below, they share with you how was traveling to Jamaica.
 At the moment there are few extra steps as per Covid.
-1 -Buy flight, 2- Fill form on Visit Jamaica website (https://www.visitjamaica.com/travelauthorization/), to be filled 3 days prior your arrival, 3- if you travel from New York, Florida, Arizona or Texas, you also upload Negative Covid test, 4- Fly to Jamaica, 5- arrive to Jamaica, go via interview and temperature check, receive tracking app and information for your stay, 6- arrive to Go Natural Jamaica & enjoy relaxing.
+1 -Buy flight, 2- Fill form on Visit Jamaica website (https://www.visitjamaica.com/travelauthorization/), 3- Get test - Negative Covid test to be presented to your airline, 4- Fly to Jamaica, 5- arrive to Jamaica, present your travel authorization code, 6- arrive to Go Natural Jamaica & enjoy relaxing.